noyara3/Backup_suc/README.md

 # Backup_suc
-only successful Rmd and output will saved here
+only suc Rmd and output